Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 I do that all the time on my show.

-Like I'm I'm at times uncomfortable with how much I agree with like AOC and Ilhan Omar about uh foreign policy and and war and that sort of stuff, but I'm I'm happy to do it.
+Like, I'm at times uncomfortable with how much I agree with like AOC and Ilhan Omar about foreign policy and war and that sort of stuff.

 I'm happy when we have disagreements that we can come together on.

-Yeah, I think that's an important.
+Yeah, I think that's important.

-That's like the next step too, because it's really easy to see the hypocrisy of the other side.
+That's like the next step, too, because it's really easy to see the hypocrisy of the other side.

 But the next step that you have to do is you also have to check your own hypocrisy.

-So for example, I am a staunch advocate of the second amendment, and I believe everybody should have a gun and have the right to have a gun.
+So, for example, I am a staunch advocate of the Second Amendment, and I believe everybody should have a gun and have the right to have a gun.

-There should be much fewer or less regulations around firearms, whether it's sales ownership, whatever, right?
+There should be much fewer or less regulations around firearms, whether it's sales, ownership, whatever, right?

 Right.

-Like we just fucking hate each other now.
+Like, we just fucking hate each other now.

 You know, yeah, yeah.